“Lay Counseling” Program

 Welcome House University

-The Welcome House University program provides workshops and educational content to Sober Living Recovery Program participants.
+The Welcome House University program provides workshops and educational content to Sober Living Recovery program participants.
 Whether it’s a class focused on one of the 12 steps, sponsorship, spirituality, relapse prevention or professional development, the program is designed to provide residents with information and tools that will assist them on their path to rehabilitation and recovery.
-Current classes include but are not limited to the following: Intro to the 12 steps, Relapse Prevention, Financial Literacy, Healthy Relationships, Smoking Cessation, Conflict Resolution and Professional Development.
+Current classes include but are not limited to the following: Intro to the 12 steps, Relapse Prevention, Financial Literacy, Healthy Relationships, Conflict Resolution and Professional Development.

 The Welcome House Alumni Fellowship program encourages continued involvement with the Welcome House program for former residents that continue to walk the path of recovery on their own.
 Every Tuesday night is “Alumni Night”.
 Former residents of the Welcome House, in good standing, are encouraged to join current residents for dinner and to stay for the Tuesday evening recovery meeting, led by Welcome House alumni.
 Additional alumni events and opportunities for alumni to stay involved with the Welcome House are scheduled throughout the year, including the Alumni BBQ and Welcome House Night at the K.